eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/03_contractdefinitions.md

 ## Side-Effects

-The [Domain Model](../README) shows the basic connection between the core concepts of the EDC.
+The [Domain Model](../README) shows the basic connection between the core concepts of the Connector.
 Contract Offers for a particular Data Consumer are created dynamically from the Contract Definitions created by a Data Provider.
 The mechanics are explained in the section on the [catalog-API](04_catalog.md).
 But already at this stage, Data Providers must be aware that creating a Contract Definition is sufficient to expose a Backend System (as defined in the [Asset](01_assets.md)) to the Dataspace and let third parties access it.
-After contract definition, an EDC will automatically allow data access if a requesting party passes the policies.
+After contract definition, a Connector will automatically allow data access if a requesting party passes the policies.

 Contract Definitions thus must be created with great care.
 It is essential to align the backend-credentials with the Access and Contract Policies to manage access consistently from the Dataspace to the backend data.